+Merry Christmas everyone!
 It is a rare occasion for us to celebrate Christmas in Zurich, a rather welcome change as it has given me the opportunity to cook on Christmas Day, something which might prompt fear and dread in most people but has instead filled me with glee as the Christmas season started to approach.

+Merry Christmas everyone!
+Wishing you all a happy holiday season with your families and loved ones.
 Thank you so much for your support and company this past year on Eat, Little Bird.
 2014 looks to be an exciting year ahead and I look forward to sharing more of my favourite recipes and travel tips here on this blog.
 Eat, drink and save room for Christmas pudding!

 My husband and I are delighted to announce the arrival of our first child, a healthy and bouncing little boy, in late November.
 He has inherited his mother’s love for sleep and eating, except, of course, his mother has been doing little of either in recent weeks 😉 In preparation for his arrival, I had lined up several posts in readiness for publishing on this blog in the coming months, but pregnancy is

+Happy New Year everyone!
+I hope you have all had a good start to 2012 with lots of fine celebrations, good food and good company.
 Christmas for us is usually spent with our family in Brittany, a cold and windy region in the north-west of France.
-Except, this year, it was thankfully not so cold and windy, which meant that my Ugg boots which I had lugged with me on the 9 hour train journey from Zurich didn’t even make an appearance this winter.
-There were even moments when the sun shone for more than a few hours, allowing us (and every other family it seemed) to take a lovely stroll along the magnificent beaches, something which one would normally only want to brave in summer.
+Except, this year, it was thankfully not so cold and windy, which meant that my Ugg boots which I had lugged with me on the 9 hour

+Merry Christmas and Seasons Greetings to everyone!
+I hope you have had a wonderful season cooking and baking your Christmas favourites, as well as being inspired by some new recipes.
 More importantly, I hope you are all enjoying this Christmas season in the company of good friends and family.
 Thank you so much for being a visitor to eat, little bird.
 This blog was started after several years of procrastination and perhaps intimidation by some

 The following recipe is inspired by one from Nigella Christmas, a book which is always a great source of comfort and inspiration to me at this time of the year.
 Nigella Christmas is a colourful and calorie-filled collection of recipes which are ideal at Christmas, but also for parties and entertaining in general.